swemarx/runningman/README.md

 # runningman

-runningmans purpose is to run jobs, capture the results and submit them (as JSON) to Logstash.
+runningmans purpose is to run jobs, capture the results and submit them (as JSON) to Logstash or (as text) to a local logfile.
 We wanted to minimize the use of emails and eliminate the need to scan mailboxes for results of running important jobs.
-We also wanted to record other metrics such as execution-time, exitcode and output for any kind of shell-expression/script/binary and make it searchable using a standard ELK-setup.
+We also wanted to record other metrics such as execution-time, exitcode and output for any kind of shell-expression/script/binary and make it searchable using a standard ELK-setup or by using monitoring (Zabbix in our case) a logfile.

 ## Getting started